rmtheis/intron-polymorphism/README.md

 Discovers intron insertions and deletions from samples of closely related organisms.

-This project is under construction--please do not try to use it until it is finished!

 ## EXTERNAL DEPENDENCIES

 The following packages must be installed and added to your PATH: